If you buy something from a this link, myelectricsparks Media may earn a commission. See our Read More.

 STEPS:

-- At the download the Prebuilt Binary from the Official Raspberry Pi Pico’s Foundation or Website.
-This program makes it easy to run MicroPython on Raspberry Pi Pico and also it’s the fastest way.
+- Download the Prebuilt Binary from the Official Raspberry Pi Pico’s Foundation or Website.
+This program makes it easy to run MicroPython on Raspberry Pi Pico and is the fastest way.

 - Now visit the documentation page of Raspberry Pi and click On the “Getting Started MicroPython ” tab.

-When the “Getting Started MicroPython” tab is clicked, All the text below the tab changes according to the chosen tab.
+When the “Getting Started MicroPython” tab is clicked, All the text below the tab changes according to the chosen account.

 Note: